backdrop-contrib/frontpage_multilingual/README.md

 ## Installation

-Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules)
+Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).

+Go to admin/config/system/frontpages to configure the pages per language.

+## Issues

+Bugs and feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/frontpage_multilingual/issues).

 ## Current maintainers

 * [Indigoxela](https://github.com/indigoxela)

+## Credits

+Written for Backdrop CMS by Indigoxela.

 ## License